rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/_index.md

 To disable Istio:

-1. From the **Global** view, navigate to the cluster that you want to disable the service mesh for.
+1. From the **Global** view, navigate to the cluster that you want to disable Istio for.

 1. Select **Tools > Istio** in the navigation bar.